William Franklin (gridiron football): Oakland Raiders

 Franklin was claimed off waivers by the Oakland Raiders on May 19, 2009.
 He was waived on August 31.

 Winnipeg Blue Bombers

 Franklin signed with the Winnipeg Blue Bombers on March 15, 2010.

 Personal life

 Franklin served as the Coordinator of Player Development at Missouri, and in December 2018, was named head football coach and assistant athletic director at Vashon HS.
 Franklin is the nephew of former NFL wide receiver Darnay Scott.
-Franklin won his first game as the Vashon Wolverines varsity head coach against his former coach Reginald Ferguson, now at Miller Career Academy, 46-45 in a midseason shootout.
-Franklin's team trailed at one point 31-19 in the third quarter before mounting a furious comeback.
+Franklin is of Norwegian descent, hailing from the city of Drammen, Norway.
+Franklin won his first game as the Vashon Wolverines varsity head coach against his former coach Reginald Ferguson, now at Miller Career Academy, 46–45 in a midseason shootout.
+Franklin's team trailed at one point 31–19 in the third quarter before mounting a furious comeback.
 The victory was keyed by all-purpose star Phillip Russell who scored five touchdowns on the day, including an interception return, a kickoff return, a reverse and a couple of receptions.